grantcolley/headway/README.md

 ![Alt text](/readme-images/Audits.jpg?raw=true "Audit trail of add, update and delete")

 ## Logging
-[Headway.WebApi](https://github.com/grantcolley/headway/blob/main/src/Headway.WebApi/Headway.WebApi.csproj) uses Serilog for logging and is configured to write logs to the Logs table in the database using [Serilog.Sinks.MSSqlServer](https://github.com/serilog-mssql/serilog-sinks-mssqlserver).
+[Headway.WebApi](https://github.com/grantcolley/headway/blob/main/src/Headway.WebApi/Headway.WebApi.csproj) uses Serilog for logging and is configured to write logs to the `Log` table in the database using [Serilog.Sinks.MSSqlServer](https://github.com/serilog-mssql/serilog-sinks-mssqlserver).

-In the Serilog config specify a custom column for the Log table to capture the user.
-For outputting EF Core SQL to the logs, add the override `"Microsoft.EntityFrameworkCore.Database.Command": "Information"`.
+In the Serilog [config](https://github.com/grantcolley/headway/blob/24d7a974fe53b0f0b7f2ccaaf7bf854486e25310/src/Headway.WebApi/appsettings.json#L12-L41) specify a custom column to be added to the `Log` table to capture the user with each entry.
+To automatically log EF Core SQL queries to the logs, add the override `"Microsoft.EntityFrameworkCore.Database.Command": "Information"`.

 ```C#
   "Serilog": {